Bits and Pieces

 Queen Anne Boleyn (1507 – 1536)

-After Queen Anne Boleyn was beheaded in 1536 on the orders of her husband, King Henry VIII, her heart was stolen and secretly hidden in a church near Thetford, Suffolk.
+After Queen Anne Boleyn was beheaded in 1536 on the orders of her husband, King Henry VIII, her heart was stolen and secretly hidden in a church near Thetford, Norfolk.
 Her heart was re-discovered in 1836 and re-buried under the church organ where it remains still.

 Sir Thomas More (1478 – 1535)

 Sir Thomas was beheaded in 1535.
 He had enraged Henry VIII by refusing to acknowledge that the king’s marriage to Anne Boleyn was legal.
 More’s head was taken from the scaffold and parboiled, stuck on a pole and exhibited on London Bridge.
 His devoted daughter, Margaret Roper, bribed the bridge-keeper to knock it down and she smuggled it home.
 She preserved the head in spices but was betrayed by spies and imprisoned, but was soon released.
 Margaret died in 1544 and Sir Thomas’ head was buried with her.
 In 1824 her vault was opened and More’s head was put on public view in St. Dunstan’s Church in Canterbury for many years.